Neoptolemus: Trojan War

 The Greeks captured the Trojan seer Helenus and forced him to tell them under what conditions they could take Troy.
 Helenus revealed to them that they could defeat Troy if they could acquire the poisonous arrows of Heracles (then in the possession of Philoctetes); steal the Palladium (which led to the building of the famous wooden horse of Troy); and put Achilles' son in the war.

 The Greeks then sent Odysseus to retrieve Neoptolemus, then a mere teenager, from Skyros.
-The two then went to Lemnos to retrieve Philoctetes (years earlier, on the way to Troy, Philoctetes had been bitten by a snake on Chryse Island).
+The two then went to Lemnos to retrieve Philoctetes.
+(Years earlier, on the way to Troy, Philoctetes had been bitten by a snake on Chryse Island.)
 Agamemnon had advised that he be left behind because the wound was festering and smelled bad.
 Philoctetes's retrieval is the plot of Philoctetes, a play by Sophocles.

+In Philostratus’s work it is Neoptolemus and Diomedes who go to Lemnos and bring Philoctetes to Troy.

 Some sources portray Neoptolemus as brutal.
-He killed at least six on the field of battle and several more during the subsequent fall of Troy (Priam, Eurypylus, Polyxena, Polites and Astyanax (Hector and Andromache's infant son) among others).
-He captured Helenus, and made Andromache his concubine.
-The ghost of Achilles appeared to the survivors of the war, demanding the Trojan princess Polyxena to be sacrificed before anybody could leave for home; Neoptolemus was the one to carry out the sacrifice.
+He killed at least six on the field of battle and several more during the subsequent fall of Troy (Priam, Eurypylus, Polyxena, Polites and Astyanax [Hector and Andromache's infant son] among others).
+He captured Helenus and made Andromache his concubine.
+The ghost of Achilles appeared to the survivors of the war, demanding the Trojan princess Polyxena be sacrificed before anybody could leave for home; Neoptolemus was the one to carry out the sacrifice.
 (In scene (ll 566–575) of Euripides's play Hekabe (also known as Hecuba) Neoptolemus is shown as a torn young man who kills Polyxena in the least painful way possible, contrasting with his usual brutal and uncompassionate image.)
 With Andromache, Helenus and Phoenix, Neoptolemus then sailed to the Epirot Islands and became the king of Epirus.

 By the enslaved Andromache, daughter of Cilician king Eëtion, Neoptolemus was the father of Molossos (and, according to the myth, therefore an ancestor of Olympias, the mother of Alexander the Great), Pielus, Pergamus and Amphialus.

 Hyginus has a section on Amphialus:

 Neoptolemus, son of Achilles and Deidamia, begat Amphialus by captive Andromache, daughter of Ēëtion.
 But after he heard that Hermione his betrothed had been given to Orestes in marriage, he went to Lacedaemon and demanded her from Menelaus.
 Menelaus did not wish to go back on his word, and took Hermione from Orestes and gave her to Neoptolemus.
 Orestes, thus insulted, slew Neoptolemus as he was sacrificing to Delphi, and recovered Hermione.
 The bones of Neoptolemus were scattered through the land of Ambracia, which is in the district of Epirus.